samuel-jimenez/GramEditor/docs/src/languages/php.md

 - ensure that you have Xdebug installed for the version of PHP you’re running
 - ensure that Xdebug is configured to run in `debug` mode
 - ensure that Xdebug is actually starting a debugging session
-- check that the host and port matches between Xdebug and Tehanu
+- check that the host and port matches between Xdebug and Gram
 - look at the diagnostics log by using the `xdebug_info()` function in the page you’re trying to debug